snl-dakota/dakota-examples/official/deterministic_calibration/scalar_residual/README.md

 # What problem does this solve?

 In (deterministic) calibration, the parameters of a model are adjusted with the goal that its predictions more closely match some data.
 The data may come from experiment, predictions from a higher fidelity model, or some other trusted source.
 Dakota uses optimization, such as the `nl2sol` method, to minimize the errors between model predictions and experiment in a least squares sense.

 This example demonstrates how to pose a calibration problem to Dakota when the analysis driver returns *residuals*, which are defined as predictions minus data.

 ## Math Equation

 minimize: $` \qquad \qquad f(\theta) = \sum_{i=1}^N {R_i^2(\theta)} `$

 Where $`R_i`$ is the $`i`$th of $`N`$ total residuals (model prediction minus data), and $`\theta`$ are the parameters to be calibrated.

 # What method will we use?

 The method used in this example, `nl2sol`, is a gradient-based local optimizer that is tailored to calibration problems.
 It is often a good method to use when discovering a local minimum will achieve the goal of the calibration, and the residuals have smooth gradients.

 ## Analysis Driver

 The model to be calibrated predicts the dependence of the Young’s modulus $`E`$ of carbon steel on temperature.
 Over a wide range of temperature, this relationship is linear to a very good approximation:

 $`E(T) = E0 + Es \cdot T`$

 The parameters $`E0`$ and $`Es`$ are to be calibrated.
 We don’t have experimental values of $`E(T)`$.
 Rather, an experiment was performed on a carbon steel cantilever beam with a rectangular cross section.
 The beam was placed under a vertical load of 400 lbs, and the displacement at the free end was measured at a sequence of 20 evenly spaced temperatures between -20&deg;F and 500&deg;F.

 The displacement of a rectangular cantilever beam can be predicted using a well-known formula that depends on $`E`$.
 The script `cantilever_residual.py` implements this formula.

-It accepts Dakota parameter files as input, and expects to find the calibration parameters $`E0`$ and $`Es`$, as well as the vertical load $`Y`$.
-It predicts displacement at the same 20 temperatures for which we have data and differences with the data to obtain residuals, which it writes in Dakota results format.
+### Inputs

+The `cantilever.py` driver has three inputs: the slope, $`E0`$; the intercept, $`Es`$, and the vertical load $`Y`$.

 ### Outputs

-The only output produced by this example is the file `dakota_cal.out`.
+The analysis driver returns one value, the displacement, at the same 20 temperatures for which we have data and differences with the data to obtain residuals, which it writes in Dakota results format.

 # Interpret the results